-If the complaint is not informally resolved, the Compliance Officer or Administrative Director will have fourteen (14) days after the conclusion of the five day informal resolution period to complete an investigation of the allegations.
+If the complaint is not informally resolved, the Dean of Student Services will have fourteen (14) days after the conclusion of the five day informal resolution period to complete an investigation of the allegations.
 If not previously provided, the complainant and the respondent shall receive copies of the written answer and written complaint, respectively.
 The investigation shall include but not be limited to, review of the complaint and the answer, interviews of witnesses, examination of all pertinent personnel files and employment records and review of any other written statements, documents or other evidence.
 The complainant, the respondent and all potential witnesses are encouraged to cooperate with the discrimination investigation.
-If the complainant or the respondent refuses to do so, the Compliance Officer or Administrative Director will have to come to a determination on the basis of available information.
+If the complainant or the respondent refuses to submit an answer or cooperate with the Dean of Student Services, the Dean of Student Services will have to come to a determination on the basis of available information.

-Once the Compliance Officer or Administrative Director completes the investigation, he or she will determine whether, based on a preponderance of the evidence, there is sufficient cause for an investigatory hearing to be held to determine whether discrimination has taken place.
-The complainant and the respondent shall be promptly notified in writing (either personally delivered or sent certified mail, return receipt requested) of the determination.
-If some other form of misconduct is uncovered, the complainant will be notified that the complaint has been forwarded to the proper forum.
+Once the Dean of Student Services has completed the investigation, he or she will determine whether, based on a preponderance of the evidence, there is sufficient cause for an investigatory hearing to be held to determine whether discrimination has taken place.
+Complainant and respondent shall be promptly notified in writing (either personally delivered or sent certified mail, return receipt requested) of the determination of the Dean of Student Services.
+If some other form of misconduct is uncovered, the Dean of Student Services will notify complainant that the complaint has been forwarded to the proper forum.

-If sufficient cause is found, then the Compliance Officer or Administrative Director will forward the file to the Anti-Discrimination Committee for an investigatory hearing.
-If the respondent admits to the allegations made against him or her, no investigatory hearing shall be held.
-Instead, the file will be forwarded to the Anti-Discrimination Committee, which will make a recommendation to the Executive Dean of the campus where the respondent is employed as to appropriate sanctions.4 If no sufficient cause is found, then the complainant shall have five (5) days from receipt of such notice in which to submit a written appeal of the finding to the Vice President for Academic and Campus Affairs.5
+If sufficient cause is found, then the Dean of Student Services will forward the file to the Anti-Discrimination Committee for an investigatory hearing.
+If respondent admits to the allegations made against him or her, no investigatory hearing shall be held.
+Instead, the

+Dean of Student Services will forward the file to the Anti-Discrimination Committee, which will make a recommendation to the Executive Dean as to appropriate sanctions.
+If no sufficient cause is found, then complainant shall have five (5) days from receipt of such notice in which to submit a written appeal of the finding to the Vice President for Student Affairs.